Curity devOps dashboard

 Conclusion

 This tutorial showed how to get up and running with the DevOps dashboard, starting from a default docker deployment of the Curity Identity Server.
-The dashboard provides a productive and secure way for employees to manage customer user accounts.
-It also enables you to distribute security management across teams in your organization.
+The dashboard provides a productive and secure way for employees to manage OAuth settings and to administer users with access to the organization's web and mobile apps.